-In SMHD with standard kinetic and magnetic forcing, the situation is somewhat different.
-As we cannot draw conclusions on the growth rate of the magnetic field in these cases, we use the corresponding cases with decimated forcing as a guideline.
-The latter (see Table 1, runs with label end 'd') show that the growth rate is increasing with A up to 8 and then decreases again in the tallest box.
-In Figure 5 we show η{yx} as a function of \mathcal{A} .
-It can be seen that the magnitudes of the turbulent transport coefficients change somewhat as function of the aspect ratio, although the magnitudes seem to saturate for the tallest box.
-The diagonal components grow in magnitude, η{xx} somewhat more than η{yy} making the anisotropy in the turbulent diffusivity even larger.
-The negative values measured for η{xy} tend to get smaller in taller boxes.
-The positive values of η{yx} increase with \mathcal{A} , hence we see no tendency for larger boxes to be more favorable for the SC dynamo.
-The fluctuating α and η behave similarly, with their magnitudes first increasing, but then decreasing for the tallest box.
-The decimated forcing cases show a similar trend for A = 4, 8, and 16 (SKM4ad, SKM8ad, and SKM16ad) while the case A = 1 (SKM1ad) shows higher values of the transport coefficients not agreeing with this trend.
+The latter (see Table 1, runs with label ending in "d") show that the growth rate is increasing with A up to 8 and then decreases again in the tallest box.
+In Figure 5 we show $\eta{yx}$ as a function of $\mathcal{A}$ .
+It can be seen that the magnitudes of the turbulent transport coefficients change somewhat as a function of the aspect ratio, although the magnitudes seem to saturate for the tallest box.
+The diagonal components grow in magnitude, $\eta{xx}$ somewhat more than $\eta{yy}$ , making the anisotropy in the turbulent diffusivity even larger.
+The negative values measured for $\eta{xy}$ tend to get weaker in taller boxes.
+The positive values of $\eta{yx}$ increase with A, hence we see no tendency for larger boxes to be more favorable for the SC dynamo.
+The fluctuating $\alpha$ and $\eta$ behave similarly, with their magnitudes first increasing, but then decreasing for the tallest box.
+The decimated forcing cases show a similar trend for $\mathcal{A} = 4$ , 8, and 16 (SKM4ad, SKM8ad, and SKM16ad) while the case A = 1 (SKM1ad) shows higher values of the transport coefficients not agreeing with this trend.

-As the number of grid points is proportional to \mathcal{A} at fixed resolution, resource limitations dictated to integrate the large \mathcal{A} runs only over significantly shorter time spans.
+As the number of grid points is proportional to $\mathcal{A}$ at fixed resolution, resource limitations dictated to integrate the large- $\mathcal{A}$ runs only over significantly shorter time spans.
 However, as we have discussed above, the mean fields grow initially very rapidly in all runs with standard forcing, irrespective of the aspect ratio.
-Hence, the effect of the different integration times on the values of transport coefficients can be ruled out.
+Hence, an effect of the different integration times on the values of transport coefficients can be ruled out.

-One could also speculate that some spatio-temporal nonlocality (see e.g. Rheinhardt & Brandenburg 2012) might come into play with magnetic forcing, but when choosing our forcing wavenumbers, we have taken care of the k_f being scaled with respect to the computation domain vertical extent such that the forcing wavenumber should have remained constant.
-Our procedure, however, does not take into account memory effects in any way.
+One could also speculate that some spatio-temporal nonlocality (see, e.g., Rheinhardt & Brandenburg 2012) might come into play with magnetic forcing, but when choosing our forcing wavenumbers, we have taken care of $k_f$ being scaled with respect to the vertical extent of the computation domain such that the forcing wavenumber remained constant.
+Our procedure, however, does not take into account nonlocal effects in any way.

 The dependence of the growth rate on the aspect ratio could also be due to different dynamo modes being excited in boxes of different size.
 This was found by Shi et al. (2016) in a similar context, but including rotation, in which case the turbulence was self-sustained (i.e., not driven as in our study) by the magnetorotational instability (MRI).
-4 They found the dynamo to be more efficient in taller boxes, and interpreted this by having "cut out" some modes in the smaller boxes.
+They found the dynamo to be more efficient in taller boxes, and interpreted this by having "cut out" some modes in the smaller boxes.
 However, determining the vertical wavenumber of the fastest growing mode in the kinematic stage for the decimated forcing runs, we find no evidence for this.
 As the turbulence in the cases with standard and decimated forcing is different though, we cannot regard this as completely conclusive evidence that rules out this scenario.

-4 Note that in this case there is no background turbulence, not even a kinetic one, as the turbulence is "created" by the MRI due to the presence of a mean field.
-Thus, an exclusively magnetic SC effect, as defined by Squire & Bhattacharjee (2015a), cannot exist.
+&lt;sup>9 Note that in the case of the MRI there is no background turbulence, not even a kinetic one, because the whole turbulence is "created" by the MRI due to the presence of a large-scale field (see, e.g., Brandenburg et al. 1995).
+Thus, a magnetic SC effect as defined by Squire & Bhattacharjee (2015a) that has its sole cause in a magnetic background turbulence $b_0$ cannot exist.